tymate/RalphQl/README.md

 ## Code of Conduct

-Everyone interacting in the Ralph_ql project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/tymate/Ralph_ql/blob/main/CODE_OF_CONDUCT.md).
+Everyone interacting in the ralphql_generator project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/tymate/ralphql_generator/blob/main/CODE_OF_CONDUCT.md).